 Enthusiasm ignites from that passion, and makes you sparkle.
 People love that!
 Enthusiasm is contagious, so they fire up some good feelings of their own.

-Now you’ve got some basic ingredients for a productive Business communication skills, it’s time to put them into action.
+Now you’ve got some basic ingredients for a productive interpersonal communication, it’s time to put them into action.
 Good luck.